SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

-Concretely, we first identify a set of \emph{anchor tokens} and then collect their \emph{correlated tokens}, which receive strong attention from each anchor token (Figure~\ref{fig:seda}).
-A naive approach is to select the top-$k$ tokens by average attention score, but this requires sorting over a large token set and is impractical for on-the-fly execution.
-Moreover, global top-$k$ selection can produce spatially clustered anchors from large homogeneous regions (e.g., background), resulting in poor coverage of the full frame.

-To address these issues in factorized attention, \circnum{1} we partition each frame into spatial tiles and identify per-frame anchor candidates using the highest mean attention score within each tile (with the number of candidates set to the number of frames, $N$). \circnum{2} We then select the main anchor from these $N$ candidates using the highest temporal mean attention score, and discard frames whose candidates are weakly correlated with the main anchor. \circnum{3} Finally, within a local square window centered at the remaining anchors, we mark tokens with attention scores above a threshold as correlated tokens.
+Since selecting anchors by global top-$k$ attention score is computationally expensive and suffers from poor spatial coverage (clustering in large homogeneous regions such as background), we propose a localized selection strategy.
+For \emph{factorized attention}, \circnum{1} we partition each frame into spatial tiles and identify one anchor candidate per frame per tile ($N$ candidates per tile, $N$: \# frames) with the highest mean attention within each tile; \circnum{2} we select a global main anchor from these $N$ candidates using the highest temporal mean attention score and prune frames whose candidates are weakly correlated with the main anchor; and \circnum{3} within a local square window centered at the anchor candidates of the unpruned frames, we mark tokens whose attention scores from the anchor exceed a threshold as correlated tokens.